dennisss/dacha/pkg/vision/mocap/doc/camera_lens.md

     - They don't come with any filters
 - IR Filter
     - 0.5mm thickness.
 9mm diameter.
 45nm FWHM
-    - Glue to the back of the lenses with 3 small drops of `DOW 3140`
+    - Glue to the back of the lenses with 3 small drops of `NOA 68T` ABOVE THE FILTER (the filter should ideally lay flat against the lens).
 - Lens Holder
     - LCP 10mm height, 20mm spacing
+    - Screws: M1.6 x 6mm : https://www.mcmaster.com/96817A401/